benstackdev/faq/README.md

 No.

 **Longer answer:**
 LLMs are not human.
 They are just really advanced input-output machines.
-My opinion is that without a human conscious will, LLMs cannot *fully* replace humans in tech; there will always be gaps the LLM misses.
-Expert or senior-level technical professionals will still be needed, for I'd assume a while.
+My opinion is that without a human conscious will, LLMs will not *fully* replace humans in tech; there will always be gaps.
+Expert or senior-level technical professionals will still be needed, indefinitely as far as I can tell (though I'm open to being proven otherwise).
 These people will be there to spot these gaps and guide LLMs in the right direction (i.e., effectively harnessing their power as a tool).
 I'd say programmers in the future (say, within the next 10-15 years) will be sort of like pilots: autopilot does 80-90% of the work (or more), but if the autopilot system breaks, real pilots need to be there to step in and take full control of the airplane.

 There is a larger discussion to be had surrounding this topic, and maybe I'll fully express my opinions at a future date.
 I may be wrong, and you're free to completely disagree with me surrounding this topic, but again, *please don't impose your opinion on me*, thanks!